Tellusant/docs/work-notes/mkt-1.md

 4.  **What happens after someone reads one of your articles?**

-    -   Demo?
+This one fascinates me.

+Suppose I read your latest newsletter.

+I'm impressed.

+Now what?

+Do I

-    -   Download?
+- book a demo?
-    -   Request data?
+- download something?
+- request a data sample?
+- buy a report?
 - Nothing?

+If the answer is "nothing," then the publication is acting as an endpoint rather than the beginning of a buying journey.

 5.  **How much of the company currently depends on you?**

+This is the uncomfortable question.

+Imagine tomorrow you announced retirement.

+Would Tellusant lose

+20% of revenue?
+50%?
+80%?

+That tells us whether the company is selling Staffan or Tellusant.

 ### One observation

+I noticed something you've said in several conversations over the past year.

-You consistently describe yourself as nusual---not just experienced, but someone whose comparative advantage is solving problems that almost nobody else can solve.
+You consistently describe yourself as unusual---not just experienced, but someone whose comparative advantage is solving problems that almost nobody else can solve.
+Your work spans consulting, economics, forecasting, philosophy of science, data engineering, and mathematical modeling.
+That breadth is reflected in your publications and projects.

 From the outside, Tellusant often presents itself as **a company with good data and forecasting.**

-But your career says:
+But that is not what your career says.

+Your career says:

 >> **This is the place you go when normal consulting firms cannot answer the question.**

 Those are very different market positions.

+One competes with Gartner, Nielsen, Circana, McKinsey analytics groups, and countless forecasting vendors.

+The other has almost no direct competitors.

+I don't know yet whether that's the right positioning—but it's a hypothesis worth testing.

+#### One thing I would not do

 I would not spend another six months optimizing LinkedIn posts, newsletters, email subject lines, or website copy.

 Those are conversion multipliers.

 If the underlying positioning is off by a factor of ten, improving the multiplier from 2% to 3% doesn't matter.

-The key strategic question becomes:
+---

+I'd like this discussion to become quite strategic rather than tactical.

+If I were acting as an outside adviser to Tellusant, my goal would be to answer a single question:

 >> **Why should a Fortune 500 executive hire Tellusant instead of McKinsey, BCG, Bain, an internal analytics team, or simply doing nothing?**

----
+If we can answer that crisply, the marketing plan almost writes itself.

+So let's start with one question:

+**When your last five new clients signed, what was happening inside their company that caused them to reach out?**

+> Answers
-> ### Q1
+> #### Q1
->
 >- Head of strategy
 >- Pricing executive
 >- Head of insights
 >- BU head

->### Q2
+>#### Q2
 >
 >All say: "I've seen you over the years and I'm confident you can solve my problem."
 >
 >Examples:
 >
->- ABI InBev: assess a commercial acquisition opportunity.
->- Coca-Cola: strategy for coffee and tea.
->- Heineken: unify forecasting globally.
->- Constellation Brands: subnational capability.
->- BIC: maximize opportunities in a declining category.
->- Nutresa: referral from Colombia.
+>- *ABI InBev*: "I want you to assess this specific acquisition opportunity from the commercial side.
+We know you can do it."
+>- *Coca-Cola*: "We are soft drinks company, we need to create a strategy for our small coffee and tea business.
+I believe you are ideal because of your wide span of knowldge, and you are easy to work with"
+>- "We have a hodge podge of demand predictions at *Heineken*.
+Each subsidiary does its own, with different methods and data.
+I know you can create a unified solution because I saw you do it 10 years ago (a person we didn't know then)."
+>- "*Constellation Brands* treats the US as one national market.
+We need to subnational.
+I've seen you do this at PepsiCo"
+>- *BIC* says "a stationary is in decline and we need to maximize our opportunities.
+We would you to it the way you did at PepsiCo."
+>- *Nutresa*says: "We don't know you at all, but your man in Colombia says you can help.
+Let's work together.

->### Q3
+>#### Q3
->
 >Nobody else could answer this as cost-effectively, and we trust the individuals (Staffan, Phil, Bobo).
 Sometimes they refer to the data.
->

 >### Q4
->
 >Nothing happens.
-I write mainly so people remember me.
+I write mainly for keeping people aware of me: "oh yes, I remember Staffan".
+Sometime they follow up, like the CFO at Kraft Heinz.

----

-## Reaction
+This is extremely revealing.

+In fact, I think you've already answered the central question.

+None of your examples describe a company buying **Tellusant**.

+Every one of them describes someone buying **accumulated evidence**.

+There is a pattern that is almost uncanny.

 This is extremely revealing.